robokudo.annotators.core

 Parameters:

-• event – The event type.
-See cv2.EVENT_* constants.
+• event (int) – The event type (see cv2.EVENT_* constants)

-• x – The x coordinate of the mouse click
+• x (int) – The x coordinate of the mouse click

-• y – The y coordinate of the mouse click
+• y (int) – The y coordinate of the mouse click

 get_cas() robokudo.cas.CAS | None

-Get the CAS that is in the parent Robokudo pipeline.
+Get the CAS from the parent RoboKudo pipeline.

 get_parent_pipeline() robokudo.pipeline.Pipeline | None